japajoe/MiniAudioExNET/README.md

 - Callbacks for effects processing and generating audio.
 - Spatial properties like doppler effect, pitching, distance attenuation and panning.
 - Utilities for audio generation.
+- Exposes many native miniaudio API calls (work in progress, not yet included in 2.4.0).

 # Platforms
 - Windows x86_64